kapouer/matchdom/README.md

 - parent: node containing text node or attribute
 - expr: the parsed expression
 - filters: the object with custom filters
+- hits: the list of strings or expressions that will be concatenated
+- index: the current index of expression upon which the filter is called

 and the following methods (which are useful to write filters that are independent of their position inside a text node or an attribute):